bgruening/galaxy-rna-workbench/howto_kitematic_osx.md

 5. The Docker Toolbox installer provides different types of installations.
 Here you can select the different components that are required to run Docker images.
 Click _Customize_ to review the components and fine-tune your installation, or leave the installation at its defaults (what we did here) by clicking _Install_.
   ![05.png](screenshots/kitematic/osx/05.png "Customize")

 6. The Docker Toolbox installer lets you choose how you would like to start managing Docker images.
-From here, you can either click _Continue_ to finalize the installation (and later find Kitematic within your system's Applications directory), or between the *Docker Quickstart Terminal* and *Kitematic* to readilly start managin Docker images.
+From here, you can either click _Continue_ to finalize the installation (and later find Kitematic within your system's Applications directory), or between the *Docker Quickstart Terminal* and *Kitematic* to readily start managin Docker images.
 Click on _Kitematic_ to overview its Docker GUI.
   ![06.png](screenshots/kitematic/osx/06.png "Manage")

 7. The Docker GUI starts.
 Let it load.